Monitoring minerals and waste sites

 - Recommending enforcement action and referring the case to enforcement officers if significant breaches are found which are not quickly rectified.

 A maximum of 8 chargeable visits to active sites can be undertaken (additional visits can be conducted with no charge).
-The number of inspections for each site, is discussed with the site operator at the beginning of the financial year and is based on;
+The number of inspections for each site is discussed with the site operator at the beginning of the financial year and is based on factors including:

 - Size and type of development

 - Number and complexity of conditions and issues requiring monitoring

 - Stage of development of the site.
 (More frequent inspections may be required during site preparation, installation of plant, soil stripping, restoration etc.)